 Accept-Encoding

-request HTTP header advertises which content encoding, usually a compression algorithm, the client is able to understand.
-Using content negotiation, the server selects one of the proposals, uses it and informs the client of its choice with the Content-Encoding
+The HTTP Accept-Encoding request header indicates the content encoding (usually a compression algorithm) that the client can understand.
+The server uses content negotiation to select one of the proposals and informs the client of that choice with the Content-Encoding response header.

-- The server is overloaded and cannot afford the computational overhead induced by the compression requirement.
-Typically, Microsoft recommends not to compress if a server uses more than 80% of its computational power.
+2. The server is overloaded and cannot allocate computing resources to perform the compression.
+For example, Microsoft recommends not to compress if a server uses more than 80% of its computational power.

 Syntax